yuansh3354/CaSee/README.md

 And you also download pytorch https://pytorch.org/

-Attention, if you in the chinese mainland, plz use `pip install` instand `conda install`
+Attention, if you in the Chinese mainland, plz use `pip install` instand `conda install`

 Next, use the environment configuration file located in **configs/CaSee_env_info.yaml** to create a conda environment: